MFlowCode/MFC/README.md

   </a>
 </p>

 Welcome to MFC!
-The MFC is a fully-documented parallel simulation software for multi-component, multi-phase, and bubbly flows.
+MFC simulates compressible multi-component and multi-phase flows.
+It scales to tens of thousands of GPUs with ideal scaling.

-Documentation is available on [our website](https://mflowcode.github.io/) and in markdown format at [doc/landing/readme.md](doc/landing/readme.md).
+Documentation is available on [the website](https://mflowcode.github.io/) and in markdown format at [doc/landing/readme.md](doc/landing/readme.md).

 The paper that describes the MFC's capabilities:
 * <a href="https://doi.org/10.1016/j.cpc.2020.107396">